thomas-davenport-op/MODAnalyzer-PC/README.md

 Close the CMS Shell

 Open the Terminal Emulator (Rightmost icon on the menu bar at the bottom) and run the following command.
 If asked for a password it is 'password'.
 Some of the commands take several minutes to run.
 Let them go until the finish before starting the next one.
+If asked to confirm something, enter 'y'

     sudo yum erase cernvm-system
     sudo sh -c 'echo 7.7 > /etc/yum/vars/slreleasever'